Youth Homelessness Prevention Toolkit

 Key causes include:

-• Family conflict and abuse
+• Family conflict

-• Aging out of child welfare systems
+• Involvement with child welfare

-• Lack of social support networks
+• Inadequate social networks

 Impacts of Homelessness on Young People